blocktraveler/Core-Wallet-Migration-Tools/README.md

   These platform independent wallet migration tools facilitate the migration of private keys from legacy Berkeley DB (BDB) wallets to modern descriptor wallets in Bitcoin and Namecoin Core.
-Place the tools in the folders:
+Place the tools in the folders (e.g. on Windows):

       C:\Program Files\Bitcoin\daemon
       C:\Program Files\Namecoin\daemon